sinonjs/sinon/docs/current/matchers.md

 # Matchers

-Matchers can be passed as arguments to `spy.calledWith`, `spy.returned` and the corresponding `sinon.assert` functions as well as `spy.withArgs`.
+Matchers can be passed as arguments to `spy.calledOn`, spy.calledWith`, `spy.returned` and the corresponding `sinon.assert` functions as well as `spy.withArgs`.
 Matchers allow to be either more fuzzy or more specific about the expected value.

 ```javascript